-Here are six of the best video doorbell options for 2019:
+Here are six of the best video doorbell options in 2020:

 Amazon-owned Ring is arguably the best-known smart doorbell company, offering a wide range of devices ranging from under $100 to almost $500.
-We think the Video Doorbell 2 hits a neat balance between these two extremes, while also giving the option of a wired or wireless installation.
+We think the new Video Doorbell 3 Plus hits a neat balance between these two extremes, while also giving the option of a wired or wireless installation.

 This means it can be powered by your existing doorbell wires, or be mounted to the doorframe, wall or fence wire-free, thanks to its removable and rechargeable battery.

-The Ring Video Doorbell 2 records footage at 1080p HD and includes a microphone and speaker for two-way audio.
+The Ring Video Doorbell 3 Plus records footage at 1080p HD and includes a microphone and speaker for two-way audio.
 The Ring apps lets you customize the device's motion sensitivity, and two included mounting frames let you adjust the angle of the camera.

 The device has infrared night vision, is weather resistant, and hooks up to Amazon Alexa.
 This means you can have the assistant say "someone is at the front door" through all of your Echo speakers when the button is pressed.
 IFTTT support means the Ring can be configured to flash your smart lights too, if you like.